Selindrile/iSpy/Readme.md

 iSpy: Addon for automatically targetting NPCs like chests in Odyssey and Lamps in Nyzul.

+NOTE: The 4/2/2020 update broke this method of targetting NPCs and there may be no way to fix it.

+Uncertain as to the future of the addon.

 Commands:

 //spy : Turns spying on and off.